Nexalyze/Nexalyze.github.io/_pages/about.md

 ### Welcome to my tech sandbox, where curiosity meets innovation.

-I’m a tech explorer diving deep into **Artificial Intelligence** and **Machine Learning**, currently navigating my undergrad journey at [MSIT](https://www.linkedin.com/school/meghnadsahainstituteoftechnology/).
+I'm an undergrad at [MSIT](https://www.linkedin.com/school/meghnadsahainstituteoftechnology/) with a passion for **Artificial Intelligence** and **Machine Learning**.
 My fascination with technology started early, inspired by the magic of movies like _Iron Man_, and now I’m on a mission to turn that inspiration into innovation.

 ---